hei-synd-aml/01-Intro-to-ML/README.md

 # 01_Intro_to_ML
-In this classe you will:
+In this lab you will:
+- Create your working environment (see below)
 - Get used to work with notebooks (i.e., Jupyterlab)
 - Get a refresher about python basics
 - Learn how to use two powerful python packages for data science: NumPy and Pandas